Venture Competition 2020

 On Thursday 27th February 2020, 10 budding entrepreneurs pitched their innovative ideas to a panel of experts competing to win a share of £10,000!
 After a 15-minute pitch including a question and answer session with the panel, 4 finalists were chosen as the 2020 Venture Competition Winners alongside 2 runners up.

-Applications for next year's Venture Competition will open in November 2020.
-Keep an eye on our website for more updates!
+Applications for Venture Competition 2021 are now open.
+Please request an information pack here.
 If you have any enquires you can email us at email@example.com.

 Meet our 2020 winners ...